23 July, 2024

 There and back again.

 But too few here, in our beloved "Winter Palace" as a whole family with Tati.
-We haven't had that in weeks.

 He's back for 14 precious days before going away again (for his third annual August trip to Scotland, for the Edinburgh Fringe).

 Then the pandemic.
 Hyper-closeness.
 We were thrown together in 750 square feet and as two introverts perfectly suited to one another?
-We thrived where many suffered (and never to be forgotten, many did not literally survive).
+We thrived where many suffered (and never to be forgotten: many did not literally survive).

-And while I acknowledge that, in a way, we are victims of our collective artistic abundance, the price of a life in art, can be sacrifices like this.
+All of that is to say: this is hard.
+But I acknowledge that, in a way, we are "victims" of our collective artistic abundance, the price of a life in art, can be sacrifices like this.

 So here is to soaking up these summer days in the glow of my love.